-Key to cognitive health and believed to be effective in reducing memory loss and Alzheimer’s Disease, Vitamin B2 (Riboflavin) is an essential part of the vitamin B complex.
+Key to cognitive health, Vitamin B2 (Riboflavin) is an essential part of the vitamin B complex.
 It also plays a key role in the Kreb’s Cycle and is therefore essential to energy production.
 We can find B2 in almonds, milk and dairy products, many fortified cereals, and chicken.

 VITAMIN B3: NIACIN

-Niacin, like many of the B complex vitamins, is essential for energy production; however, it is also critical for DNA repair, hormone production, and helps remove toxins and chemicals from the body.
+Niacin, like many of the B complex vitamins, is essential for energy production; however, it is also critical for cellular health and cleansing.
 We can find Niacin in avocados, turkey, peanuts, mushrooms, and chicken.

 VITAMIN B5: PANTOTHENIC ACID

-Vitamin B5 is an excellent source of cholesterol regulation and is helpful towards controlling blood pressure, making it key to heart health.
-It helps regulate stress and anxiety levels, boosts immunity, and aids in the production of neurotransmitters in our brain.
+Vitamin B5 is an excellent for helping maintain healthy cholesterol levels and blood pressure already within the normal range, making it key to heart health.
+It helps regulate stress levels, supports the immune system, and aids in the production of neurotransmitters in our brain.
 We can get our daily dose of Pantothenic Acid through shiitake mushrooms, beef and poultry, potatoes, and whole grains.